April McClain Delaney: Immigration

 During her 2024 congressional campaign, McClain Delaney supported the Bipartisan Border Security Bill negotiated by Senators James Lankford and Kyrsten Sinema and blamed former President Donald Trump for its failure to pass the Senate.
 She also supports streamlining the process to grant asylum and to supporting immigrants already living in the United States, and using new technologies to help secure the Mexico–United States border.

-In January 2025, McClain Delaney was one of 48 Democrats to vote for the Laken Riley Act, which requires U.S. Immigration and Customs Enforcement (ICE) to detain undocumented immigrants charged with theft.
+In January 2025, McClain Delaney was one of 48 Democrats, and the only Maryland Democrat, to vote for the Laken Riley Act, which requires U.S. Immigration and Customs Enforcement (ICE) to detain undocumented immigrants charged with theft.
 She later became one of 46 House Democrats who joined all Republicans to vote for a Senate-amended version of the bill.
+In December 2025, McClain Delaney told The Baltimore Banner that she regretted her vote for the Laken Riley Act, saying that she did not envision the Trump administration sending armed, masked men to American cities to arrest undocumented people and was not "totally focused as much as I should have" on a provision that required federal law enforcement to detain undocumented immigrants accused, but not convicted, of certain crimes.

 In June 2025, McClain Delaney voted for a resolution condemning the 2025 Boulder fire attack, which contained language expressing support for ICE personnel.
-When criticized for supporting this resolution during a No Kings protest in Frederick, Maryland, McClain Delaney said that she would "stand up to ICE" but said that she supported deporting people who are in the U.S. illegally and have shown terrorist intent.
+When criticized for supporting this resolution during a No Kings protest in Frederick, Maryland, she said that she would "stand up to ICE" but said that she supported deporting people who are in the U.S. illegally and have shown terrorist intent.
+In late May 2026, McClain Delaney defended her vote for the resolution, telling Bethesda Magazine, "I'm sorry, I don't care who you are–if you are helping rescue people maimed by a Molotov cocktail, you get your gratitude".

+In January 2026, McClain Delaney condemned reports by The Washington Post that federal officials were looking into establishing a new immigrant detention processing center in the Hagerstown area, promising to fight any such facility "with every tool available to me".
+That same month, she supported an effort to impeach U.S. Homeland Security Secretary Kristi Noem.
+In February 2026, after footage from inside the Baltimore ICE detention facility went viral on social media, McClain Delaney toured the ICE facility, afterwards describing "deeply disturbing" conditions in the facility that included a lack of access to food and water, and signed onto a letter to Noem and ICE director Todd Lyons expressing concerns with conditions at the facility.
+In March 2026, she testified in support of a bill in the Maryland General Assembly that would ban detention centers in any building not specifically designed for that purpose.

+In September 2026, following a violent ICE confrontation with protesters in Frederick, McClain Delaney expressed concerns with ICE agents' use of force against city residents and called for a "full, transparent investigation" into the incident.